 Once it became apparent that Piraeus Bank was unwilling to engage in constructive conversation toward an overarching settlement, IRF filed a final suit against Piraeus Bank on 14 October 2016.
 The suit requested that the court (1) annul Piraeus Bank's MIG share acquisition, (2) determined the fair value of the MIG shares and (3) if deemed appropriate by the court, to set off the fair value of the MIG shares against amounts due under IRF's facility.
 All supporting evidence and pleadings were filed timely and files closed in February 2017.
 IRF is currently awaiting for the court to set a hearing date.
-Parallel to the above suit Piraeus Bank filed a counter action against IRF requesting the total of the outstanding indebtedness arising out of the financial agreement dated 20 July 2010 for the amount of €178,138,214.67.
+Parallel to the above suit Piraeus Bank filed a counter action against IRF requesting the total of the outstanding indebtedness arising out of the financial agreement dated 20 July 2010 for the amount of \in 178,138,214.67.

-As at 31 December 2016, IRF owed approximately €181.2 million plus interest for the year.
-However, in 2017, MIG redeemed the MIG Bond with a face amount of €50.0 million plus accrued interest of €687,000.
-The €50.69 million proceeds were used to repay the outstanding loan to Piraeus Bank.
-We estimate the current balance of such loan, after this repayment, to be €136.1 million.
+As at 31 December 2016, IRF owed approximately \in 181.2 million plus interest for the year.
+However, in 2017, MIG redeemed the MIG Bond with a face amount of \in 50.0 million plus accrued interest of \in 687,000.
+The \in 50.69 million proceeds were used to repay the outstanding loan to Piraeus Bank.
+We estimate the current balance of such loan, after this repayment, to be \in 136.1 million.
 In 2018 the Multi-Member Court of Athens, by their judgment nr.
 95/2018, rejected IRF's action and accepted Piraeus Bank's counter claim.
-IRF remains committed to pursuing the matter judicially until resolution and, among others, intends to file an appeal against the above judgment.
+On 12 June 2018, IRF filed an appeal against Piraeus Bank and the first-instance judgment (on grounds also concerning the rejection of the action and the acceptance of the cross-action), which has been scheduled for hearing before the Athens